ConnorWoodley/Promotions-Website.github.io/README.md

 - [ ] Create a tame background that is either a photo or just colors perferably red and white
 - [ ] Create a header for the website that says "Red Socks"
 - [ ] Create text at the bottom of the website saying moms famous quotes or just saying "Red Socks" again
+- [ ] Have a youtube link that displays moms photography and her book
+- [ ] Have a link to moms book website
+- [ ] Have people be able to scroll down with everything on the side going down with them
+- [ ]

 ---

+### Information Needed

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE"
    target="_blank">